Z3TA/webide/README.txt

 10. If you added WebIDE to your home screen you can now close Chrome and click on WebIDE on your home screen.

-Note that while you can start the client and connect to another server, in order to run the server on your Android device you have to start Termux and repeat step 6-7 above every time, so you might want to automate it, for example adding it to your .bashrc so that the server starts every time you start the Termux app.
+Note that while you can start the client and connect to another server, in order to run the server on your Android device you have to start UserLAnd/Termux and repeat step 6-7 above every time, so you might want to automate it, for example adding it to your .bashrc so that the server starts every time you start the UserLAnd/Termux app.
 And/or use Tasker or other app to make the both the server and the client start at the same time, in one click.